Octopus Energy: Investment trust

+Zero bills homes

+Launched in 2022, Octopus’ ‘Zero Bills’ project offers an energy tariff at no cost for up to ten years in newly-built homes with technologies such as a heat pump, battery storage and solar panels.
+With partners including house-builders Vistry and Tilia, Octopus Energy stated aims are to deliver 100,000 ‘Zero Bills’ homes by 2030, with homes initially rolled out in Germany, New Zealand, and the UK.

+Heat pumps

+In 2022, Octopus Energy acquired heat pump manufacturer Renewable Energy Devices (RED) based in Craigavon, in Northern Ireland.
+The partnership planned to expand RED's existing factory to increase production and to incorporate its smart grid technology.

+Electric vehicles

+Octopus Group set up Octopus Electric Vehicles in 2021 as an electric vehicle (EV) leasing operation.
+By 2025, the company had become one of the UK’s leading providers, with a fleet of 27, 000 cars (with a further 3,500 on order).
+Being part of an energy group, Octopus Electric Vehicles is able to offer integration of services and equipment - eg a home charger, smart meter, solar panels and heat pump, plus a cheap electricity tariff.

+An electric vehicle charging platform, marketed as “Electroverse”, was launched in 2020, to simplify public charging of both domestic and fleet electric vehicles.
+The service integrated payments at over 1,000,000 chargers worldwide, from 1200 different brands.
+Electroverse teamed up with digital payment firm Visa, to encourage further facilities to business fleets.
+All drivers can use the service, and Octopus Energy customers have the option of paying their charging costs through their domestic energy bills.

+Octopus Energy and Chinese electric vehicle manufacturer BYD announced the UK’s first vehicle-to-grid (V2G) bundle, offering bidirectional charging, to draw electricity at cheap rates and feeding it back to the grid at expensive rates, both helping balance the grid and offering consumer savings.

 Marketing

 Climate change

 In 2019 Octopus launched a 'Portraits from the Precipice' campaign, which sought to raise awareness of climate change and encouraged customers to switch to greener energy deals.
-The campaign artwork was exhibited at over 5,000 sites, making it the largest ever digital out-of-home (DOOH) art exhibition.
+The campaign artwork was exhibited at over 5,000 sites, making it the largest ever digital out-of-home art exhibition.
 As a result of the campaign, Octopus registered a 163% increase in sign-ups and gained 37,000 customers.
 The campaign won the 2020 Marketing Week Masters award for utilities, and the 2020 Energy Institute award for Public Engagement.

-Solar Energy at COP26
+Solar energy at COP26

 In November 2021 Octopus financed 'Grace of the Sun', a large-scale art piece by Robert Montgomery made using the Little Sun solar lamps designed by Olafur Eliasson and Frederik Ottesen.
 The project, which coincided with COP26, was realised in Glasgow through collaboration with the local art community, and was designed as a call for global leaders to invest in renewable energies such as solar PV, in order to power a sustainable future.